malade1/itmd-362-pp/pp-08/readme.md

 C.  Emotional design qualities of the object that might be useful for Project 2 MyIIT redesign:

-1.Behavioral qualities: The website must have functionability.
-Easy to see and less links with user friendly 2.Visceralqualities: add and drop link should be easily accessible without going to unncessary links 3.Reflective qualities: We need to remove unnecessary links so that we can easily go back to the visited link
+1. Behavioral qualities: The website must have functionability.
+Easy to see and less links with user friendly
+2. Visceralqualities: add and drop link should be easily accessible without going to unncessary links
+3. Reflective qualities: We need to remove unnecessary links so that we can easily go back to the visited link